2 Techniques for Counting

 How many possible outcomes are there?

-How many outcomes are there with at least one six?
+How many outcomes have at least one six?

 It is easier to count the number of outcomes with no sixes.
-The outcomes with no sixes correspond exactly to the different ways of making an ordered selection of \(k\) items from \(\{1, 2, 3, 4, 5\}\) with replacement, so Corollary 2.1 tells us there are \(5^k\) of them.
-Since this the number of outcomes with no sixes, the remaining \(6^k - 5^k\) outcomes have least one six.
+Following the same reasoning from Example 2.2, the outcomes with no sixes correspond exactly to the different ways of making an ordered selection of \(n\) items from \(\{1, 2, 3, 4, 5\}\) with replacement, so Corollary 2.1 tells us there are \(5^n\) of them.
+The remaining \(6^n - 5^n\) outcomes have least one six.

-Now, we can answer Cardano’s question by trying different values of \(k\):
+Now, we can answer Cardano’s question by trying different values of \(n\):

 Next, we examine a classic brainteaser: what is the probability that two people in a room share a birthday?
-The answer may be surprising!
+The answer is surprising!

-Example 2.7 (Birthday Problem) Imagine a room of \(k\) people.
-What is the probability that at least two people share a birthday?
+Example 2.7 (Birthday Problem) In a room of \(2 \leq n \leq 365\) randomly selected people, what is the probability that at least two people share a birthday?

 First, we make two assumptions: